1Anka1/1Anka1/README.md

 ### Hi there, I'm Anna.
 A budding frontend developer eager to kickstart my journey into the world of web development. 👋

-- 👩‍💻 I'm actively seeking opportunities in the IT industry as I embark on my career!
+👩‍💻 I'm actively seeking opportunities in the IT industry as I embark on my career!
-- ✔️ I successfully completed my first book page project using Vue.js - сheck here.
-- 🚀 Now transitioning to learning Nuxt.js.
+✔️ I successfully completed my first book page project using Vue.js - [check here](https://jolly-haupia-6b6607.netlify.app/) 🚀 Now transitioning to learning Nuxt.js.
 My next endeavor involves creating a movie page, building on the skills acquired during the Vue.js project.
-- 🌱 Learning is my superpower, and I'm committed to continuous improvement.
+🌱 Learning is my superpower, and I'm committed to continuous improvement.
 I believe that every coding challenge is an opportunity to grow.

 - 📫 How to reach me: **annakasjanenko02@gmail.com**